awsdocs/amazon-dynamodb-developer-guide/doc_source/HowItWorks.ReadWriteCapacityMode.md

 If you recently switched an existing table to on\-demand capacity mode for the first time, or if you created a new table with on\-demand capacity mode enabled, the table has the following previous peak settings, even though the table has not served traffic previously using on\-demand capacity mode:
 +  ** Newly created table with on\-demand capacity mode:** The previous peak is 2,000 write request units or 6,000 read request units\.
 You can drive up to double the previous peak immediately, which enables newly created on\-demand tables to serve up to 4,000 write request units or 12,000 read request units, or any linear combination of the two\.
-+  **Existing table switched to on\-demand capacity mode:** The previous peak is the maximum previous write capacity units and read capacity units provisioned for the table or the settings for a newly created table with on\-demand capacity mode, whichever is higher\.
++  **Existing table switched to on\-demand capacity mode:** The previous peak is half the previous write capacity units and read capacity units provisioned for the table or the settings for a newly created table with on\-demand capacity mode, whichever is higher\.

 ### Table Behavior while Switching Read/Write Capacity Mode<a name="HowItWorks.SwitchReadWriteCapacityMode"></a>